 How Blockchain Analysis Traces a Bitcoin Address

-• Clustering by behavior — when a wallet touches many destinations, repeated patterns let analysts group addresses and infer ownership sets.
+- Clustering by behavior — when a wallet interacts with many destinations, repeated patterns can help analysts group addresses and infer possible ownership relationships.

-• KYC-sourced attribution — exchanges collect identity data under compliance rules, allowing clear links between accounts and deposit or withdrawal addresses.
+- KYC-sourced attribution — exchanges collect identity information under compliance rules, which can provide clear links between accounts and certain deposit or withdrawal addresses.

-• Routine payment signatures — recurring schedules or regular amounts can reveal payroll, service subscriptions, or merchant flows.
+- Routine payment signatures — regular schedules or consistent amounts can reveal recurring roles such as payroll, subscriptions, or merchant activity.

 Traceability in Action: From Illicit Activities to Seizures

-• Law enforcement workflows — agencies investigate laundering, fraud, and underground marketplaces by following money on-chain and correlating it with off-chain records.
+- Law enforcement workflows — agencies investigate laundering and fraud by following funds on-chain and comparing them with off-chain records.

-• High-profile funds recovered — the Colonial Pipeline case demonstrated that with the right keys and analytics, seized balances can be clawed back.
+- High-profile funds recovered — the Colonial Pipeline case illustrated how, with the right keys and analytics, seized balances can be identified and pursued.

 Why Bitcoin Is Straightforward to Track